 - Supports content supply chain, system workflows, and printed and online publications

-- Integration with ERP and your other systems and databases
+- Integrate with ERP and your other systems and databases

 - Media, digital asset, and translation management

 There are as many different PIM features as there are PIM software providers—many of whom take advantage of this fact by offering different prices for different feature sets.
-For a simpler way to launch products faster, establish cross-channel coherence, create rich content, manage a range of digital assets, and overall master your product content—all with straightforward pricing and unlimited users and data—try Plytix.
+For a simpler way to launch products faster, establish cross-channel coherence, create rich content, manage a range of digital assets, and overall master your content—all with affordable pricing and unlimited users—try Plytix.